blockful-io/shutter-staking/docs/simplified-staking-architecture.md

 -   When staking, the keyper receives shares in exchange for the SHU tokens they stake.
 The shares represent the keyper's ownership of the total staked amount and are used to calculate the rewards the keyper earns.
 The more shares a keyper has, the larger their share of the rewards.
 -   The caller must have approved the staking contract to transfer `amount` of SHU tokens on their behalf.
 -   Only keypers can call this function.
--   A minimum amount of SHU tokens defined by the DAO must be staked.
+-   A minimum amount of SHU tokens defined by the DAO must be staked at the first stake.
+If the keyper unstakes, for the next stake the amount plus the current stake amount must be greater than the minimum.
 -   Each stake has an individual lock period that must be respected before the keyper can unstake.